QardsJs/qards/static/content/collections/posts/posts-test.md

 {"widget":"qards-section-heading","config":"eyJ0aXRsZSI6IlFhcmRzIGRvZXMgYSBsb3Qgb3V0IG9mIHRoZSBib3giLCJzdWJ0aXRsZSI6IldpdGggdGhlIHJpc2sgb2YgYmVpbmcgYSBiaXQgb3BpbmlvbmF0ZWQsIFFhcmRzIHRha2VzIGEgbG90IG9mIChvYnZpb3VzKSBkZWNpc2lvbnMifQ=="}

 Some things are obvious and should not require your input.
 There's absolutely no excuse for not having a blog with mobile-first design that looks good and stays readable on all devices.
-There is also no excuse for a platform to not utilise proper caching techniques or remain readable even when offline.
+There is also no excuse for a platform to not utilize proper caching techniques or remain readable even when offline.

 These are just a few of the features that come with Qards by default, inside its core.
-Many other (questionable) optimisations and enhancements can be added by the use of plugins.
+Many other (questionable) optimizations and enhancements can be added by the use of plugins.

 {"widget":"qards-section-heading","config":"eyJ0aXRsZSI6IldoYXQncyB0aGUgdGVjaG5vbG9neSBiZWhpbmQgUWFyZHM/Iiwic3VidGl0bGUiOiJMb3RzIG9mIEphdmFzY3JpcHQgKFR5cGVzY3JpcHQpIHdpdGggR2F0c2J5IGFuZCBSZWFjdCJ9"}